Avoid the shock of electrical accidents

 Choosing your ladder

-When purchasing a fibreglass ladder, electrical engineers should ensure they are choosing a reputable manufacturer in order to guarantee the quality of the product.
-For example, the leading models on the market will feature rails made using a proprietary pultrusion process, which creates a seven-layer construction, resulting in a strong and uniform product.
+When purchasing a fibreglass ladder, electrical engineers should ensure they are choosing a reputable manufacturer in order to guarantee the quality of the product, as cheaper imports may not be as safe or thoroughly tested.
+For example, some of the leading models on the market feature rails made using a proprietary pultrusion process, which creates a seven-layer construction, resulting in a strong and uniform product.
 Additionally, any fibreglass ladder should be approved to the latest EN131 standard to certify its use for professional work.
-Electricians should avoid purchasing cheaper imported ladders as these may not meet the latest EN131 standard or be designed with the same level or quality of safety features.

 WernerCo manufactures a comprehensive range of fibreglass ladders.
 Under the reputable Werner and Youngman brand categories is a choice of trade and industrial-standard platform and swingback stepladders, and a comprehensive selection of utility extension ladders.

-The ‘rung-to-rail’ connection, featured on both the Werner and Youngman extension ladder ranges, minimises the risk of twisting upon ascent, while a special edge moulded brace and footpad combination on its stepladders range enhances bracing strength and protects the base tread from damage if the ladder is dropped.
-For added convenience, there are fibreglass extension ladders available with D-shaped rungs.
+Werner’s ‘rung-to-rail’ connection, featured on its extension ladder range, minimises the risk of twisting upon ascent, while a special edge moulded brace and footpad combination on its stepladders range enhances bracing strength and protects the base tread from damage if the ladder is dropped.

 T: 0121 454 9707